 You may think spring rolls are tricky to make, and believe me, I thought the same having never made them before…but they really were easy and tasted wonderful!
 I think they got the best compliments out of all the food I prepared :)

 First things first – the chicken was cut into small cubes about 0.5cm in size.
 Then I heated up my wok, poured in some oil and when it was smoking I added the chicken.
-The meat is stir fried for a few minutes until cooked and then seasoned with Chinese five-spice powder, light soy sauce and oyster sauce (optional).
+The meat is stir-fried for a few minutes until cooked and then seasoned with Chinese five-spice powder, light soy sauce and oyster sauce (optional).
 I then put the chicken onto a plate to cool down.

-The vegetables used in the spring rolls were beansprouts, Chinese mushrooms and carrots.
+The vegetables used in the spring rolls were beansprouts, Chinese mushrooms, and carrots.

 The beansprouts were ready to go and needed no preparation.
-The carrots needed to be finely sliced into strips.
+The carrots need to be finely sliced into strips.
 The Chinese mushrooms were soaked for 20 minutes (as the recipe directs; or as the packet directs – mine said 1 hour) in warm water, then drained and finely sliced.